Warp-9000/uw-fintech-2022-module02-challenge/README.md

 ## Technologies

-The stable version of this project uses Python 3.7, can be run on Windows, Mac OS, or Linux as long as the user's python environment includes the following libraries:
+The stable version of this project uses Python 3.7, can be run on Windows, Mac OS, or Linux as long as the user's python environment includes the following libraries / frameworks:
 - fire v0.4.0
 - questionary v1.10.0
 - Path (from pathlib)